BhSimon/t2l/README.md

 <img src="https://github.com/BhSimon/t2l/assets/7036461/f8fdfabb-38df-4c7e-a513-b46d52522d90" width="200">

 **Caution!** You *must* be very careful when using settings lower than 100%.
-You are effectively reducing the cooling capabilities of the switch and this could result in overheating and permanent damage.
-If you have a PoE switch but you do not have any PoE devices, then it may be possible to reduce the fan speed safely, but it is not guaranteed.
+You will reduce the cooling capabilities of the switch and this could result in overheating and permanent damage.
+If you have a PoE switch, but you do not have any PoE devices, then it may be possible to reduce the fan speed safely, but it is not guaranteed.